Multi-Object Grasping in the Plane: Experiments

 \textbf{Baseline 1 (Rand-Phys):} This is a version of the multi-object grasp planner where we randomize the grasp candidates after they are generated (no grasp ranking).
 Then test each grasp sequentially in only the physics simulator (no grasp filtering), until a grasp is found or all grasp candidates are tested.

 \textbf{Baseline 2 (Rank-Phys):} This is a version of the multi-object grasp planner that ranks grasps but tests grasps sequentially using only the physics simulator (no grasp filtering).

-\textbf{Baseline 3 (Rand-Fil-Phys):} Here we randomize the grasp candidates (no ranking) as in baseline 1, but use grasp filtering and physics simulator, like the multi-object grasp planner.
+\textbf{Baseline 3 (Rand-Fil-Phys):} This randomizes the grasp candidates (no ranking) as in baseline 1, but uses grasp filtering and the physics simulator.

 \textbf{Results:} We show simulation multi-object grasp planning experimental results in Fig.~\ref{fig:grasp-planning-results}.
 Planning time results are in Fig.~\ref{fig:gp_planning_time}, results on grasps tested in the physics simulator are in Fig.~\ref{fig:gp_tested_cands}.
 Our proposed approach (GP) has the lowest planning time of \textbf{2.2 seconds} on average which is \textbf{19 times faster} than directly using only a physics simulator (Rand-Phys).
+We note that the physics simulator models the full dynamics of the system but we do not, and this explains the speedup.
 We find that the grasp ranking method reduced the number of tested grasps by \textbf{93.44\%}, when we compare Rand-Phys and Rank-Phys.